 SLG Law, (Shorstein, Lasnetski, & Gihon), has developed an all inclusive, comprehensive Immigration Consequences of Florida Criminal Convictions Database, which provides the immigration consequences for each and every criminal statutes in the state of Florida.
 We continuously maintain and monitor updates in case law to ensure that the information is accurate and up to date.
-We have broad experience practicing in both criminal courtroom and immigration courtrooms.
+We have broad experience practicing in both criminal courtrooms and immigration courtrooms.
 We have been retained by many clients, through their criminal defense attorney, to advise both the client and the criminal defense attorney regarding how a criminal conviction will affect the client's immigration status.

-If your client has a pending criminal case or a prior criminal conviction, and you'd like to know what the potential immigration consequences are, we can provide you, or your client, with two options based on your needs.
+If your client has a pending criminal case or a prior criminal conviction, and you'd like to know what the potential immigration consequences are, we can provide you, or your client, with three options based on their needs.